umee-network/docs/docs/governance/asset-listing/asset-listing-guide.md

 ![](/bg/choose-new-asset-listing-thread.png)

 #### 4) You will now see a template for the New Asset Listing Proposal.
-In the Proposal Type dropdown, select "New Asset Listings Proposal."
+In the Proposal Type dropdown, select "New Asset Listing Proposals."

 ![](/bg/select-new-asset-listing-topic.png)